 Answer: Clean

-- In 1954, Bell Labs showcased the potential of the first silicon solar cell by making it turn a toy Ferris wheel.
-That display may or may not have impressed which scientist who used his earnings from inventing the telephone to get the labs up and running?
+64. In 1954, Bell Labs showcased the potential of the first silicon solar cell by making it turn a toy Ferris wheel.
+That display may or may not have impressed the scientist who used his earnings from inventing the telephone to get the labs up and running?

 Answer: Alexander Graham Bell

-- In 1913, Irving Langmuir discovered that placing an inert gas in a light bulb double its efficiency.
+65. Irving Langmuir in 1913 discovered that placing an inert gas in a light bulb doubled its efficiency.
 What gas did he use as an example for this?

 Answer: Nitrogen

-- After recognizing the economic and environmental benefits of energy efficient equipment, who was nicknamed "the godfather of energy efficiency?"
+66. Passing away in 2017, after recognizing the economic and environmental benefits of energy-efficient equipment, who was nicknamed ‘the godfather of energy efficiency’?

 Answer: Arthur Rosenfeld

-- To keep everyone in different countries on the same page, energy efficiency in transportation is measured in meters per what precious unit of energy named for an English physicist?
+67. To keep everyone in different countries on the same page, energy efficiency in transportation is measured in meters per what precious unit of energy named for an English physicist?
+And don't just pop down one letter.

 Answer: University of Chicago